Frequently Asked Questions

 Why should I be interested in all-payer claims data?

-State data is typically collected from hospitals affiliated with one or more state hospital associations.
-Often, state data access can be restricted based on whether: a state collects and shares data, the client has acute care locations in a bordering state and/or the organization type participates in the voluntary data submission and review.
+State data typically comes from hospitals affiliated with one or more state associations.
+However, access can be restricted depending on factors like whether a state shares data, whether the client has locations in bordering states, or whether the organization participates in voluntary submission and review.
+These restrictions can impact the availability and depth of state-level insights.

-While this data source covers acute care encounters across a variety of payers including self-pay, not all states aggregate or publish the data and, many that do, are limited in what they’re collecting today (i.e. inpatient and hospital-based OP only).
-This can limit your view into what types of cases are occurring in other settings within your market.
+While this data source covers acute care encounters across various payers, including self-pay, not all states aggregate or publish it.
+Additionally, many states that share data limit their collection, often covering only inpatient and hospital-based outpatient encounters.
+Consequently, this restricts your ability to view cases occurring in other care settings within your market.

 My team uses CMS data.